 Annual fee: Every registered company that has established a place of business in Cyprus must submit an annual fee of €350 by the 30th of June for each year of operation.

-Accounting fee: Every business in Cyprus must keep proper accounting records according to the International Financial Reporting Standards and the provisions of the Companies Law.
+Accounting service: Every business in Cyprus must keep proper accounting records according to the International Financial Reporting Standards and the provisions of the Companies Law.

-If business owners choose to consult a professional accountant, the accounting fee will be imposed depending on the services.
+If business owners choose to consult a professional accountant, the accounting cost will be imposed depending on the services.

-Bank account fee: The costs related to the corporate bank account opening should be taken into consideration.
-The actual fees can vary significantly depending on the banks and the services attached to the accounts.
+Bank account opening: The costs related to the corporate bank account opening should be taken into consideration.
+The actual amount can vary significantly depending on the banks and the services attached to the accounts.

 Language: The regulations and procedures for government projects are carried out exclusively in the Greek language.
 International business owners should take notice to prevent any potential conflict and misunderstandings.